Mississippi Elder Neglect Attorney

 A: Evidence may include medical records, photos of injuries, witness statements, facility records, and documentation of financial transactions.
 An attorney can help gather and preserve crucial evidence.

-A: The statute of limitations depends on the type of claim (e.g., negligence vs. wrongful death).
+A: The statute of limitations depends on the type of claim, such as negligence or wrongful death.
 It is important to contact a lawyer promptly to avoid missing deadlines.

 A: Yes.
 Nursing homes can be held liable for neglect if they fail to provide adequate care, staff properly, or address medical needs.